yaxu/farm24/farm24.md

 # Introduction

 The above epigraph from T. M. Krishna celebrates the role of living memory and continuous change in 'non-scribal' musical practice.
 From my European perspective this is refreshing, when printed staff notation has such a hold over music-related scholarship in the West.
-However, this oral/scribal distinction in music is less clear in digital musics where notations can be open to change and even ephemeral, for example the 'from-scratch' style of live coding, where notations are written, manipulated and (finally) deleted live, gaining an improvisatory, time-bound, ephemeral quality.
+However, this oral/scribal dichotomy is less distinct in those computer-supported musics where notations can be open to continual change, for example the 'from-scratch' style of live coding, where notations are written, manipulated and (finally) deleted live, gaining an improvisatory, time-bound, ephemeral quality.
 In these respects, live coding is closer to active speech than printed notation.
-This suggests that the comparatively new practice of live coding has a great deal to learn from the Indian practices referred to by T. M. Krishna.
+This suggests that the comparatively new practice of live coding has a great deal to learn from the far older (and therefore far more developed) practices referred to by T. M. Krishna.

 Towards this end, in the following I compare the South Indian vocal practice of _konnakol_ with contemporary algorithmic music, as a means to develop new live coding practice.
 The conduit for this work is the software development of the TidalCycles and Strudel live coding environments, adapting their representations for musical pattern inspired by Carnatic rhythmic structures.
 I will conclude with a search for musical meaning in this approach, including consideration of cultural appropriation, and the possibilities of creating performances that shift between live coding of the computer and of the self.

 # Konnakol

-Konnakol is an ancient Carnatic musical practice, developing since around 200CE [@sankaranArtKonnakkolSolkattu2010a, p.
+Konnakol is a Carnatic musical practice with ancient roots, developing since around 200CE [@sankaranArtKonnakkolSolkattu2010a, p.
 3].
 Konnakol involves the oral recitation of _solkattu_ phrase groups of vocable words, which are non-lexical, but closely associated with articulations of the mridangam drum, as well as movements within the bharatanatyam dance tradition.
 As a non-scribal, oral tradition, konnakol is generally transmitted and learned through recitation and listening rather than via notation.
 Konnakol rhythms are highly complex and heavily syncopated with frequent changes of speeds, and e.g. addition/subtraction of beats from successive repetitions.
 Still, there is always a steady underlying pulse, where konnakol artists are able to perfectly match their rhythmic transformations to a particular _tala_ structure.
 While performing, konnakol artists mark the tala with their hands, for example by repeating a sequence of clap-finger counts (laghu) and clap-waves (drutam).

-As a mono-lingual English speaker, I am unable to access much of the literature on the art form, but in English "The Art of Konnakkol" by Trichy @sankaranArtKonnakkolSolkattu2010a is an excellent practical introduction which covers some historical and cultural context, and vocalist and activist T.M.
+As a mono-lingual English speaker, I am unable to access much of the literature on the art form, but in English "The Art of Konnakkol" by Trichy Sankaran @sankaranArtKonnakkolSolkattu2010a is an excellent practical introduction which covers some historical and cultural context, and vocalist and activist T.M.
 Krishna is a key reference for cultural and political background on Carnatic music [@krishnaSouthernMusic2017].
 Lisa Young has made her Masters and PhD theses on konnakol available
 [@youngKonakkolHistoryDevelopment1998,@youngKonakkolHistoryDevelopment1998], Rafael Reina has a book on applying Carnatic rhythmical techniques to Western Classical music [@reinaApplyingKarnaticRhythmical2015a], and David Nelson has published a Solkattu Manual [@nelsonSolkattuManual2008].
-For a computer music perspective, an interview by Rotherham-based musician Mark Fell with the Glasgow-based Indian musician Nakul Krishnamurthy is full of insight, exploring improvisation, notation and tradition in Carnatic music
+For a computer music perspective, an interview by Rotherham-based musician Mark Fell with the Glasgow-based Indian musician Nakul Krishnamurthy is insightful, exploring improvisation, notation and tradition in Carnatic music
 [@fellStructureSynthesisAnatomy2022, pp. 243-259].

 ## Learning Konnakol

 However, nothing can stand in for actually learning and practising konnakol rhythms.^[I use the phrase _konnakol rhythms_ advisedly; konnakol is a rich art form, the majority of which I have not touched on.
 So far my focus has been on rhythm.]
 Indeed, we should take care not to be too distracted by what Kofi Agawu calls "paper rhythms" [@agawuStructuralAnalysisCultural2006]; those rhythmic transformations which are apparent on paper, but have no living reality when performed, listened to and danced to.
 I have been lucky to take elementary konnakol lessons with renowned percussionist B C Manjunath, changing how I think about and make both music and music software.

 This learning process has allowed me to develop a sense of internal pulse within a tala, and to feel how rhythms move around within that tala.
 It has felt like learning rhythm from multiple perspectives -- it is one thing to learn to recite a sequence, and something quite different to learn to do so while clapping the tala.
 The rhythms then feel different depending on whether I am attending to the syllables, the rhythmic structure, or the tala.
 I sometimes write the syllables down to help understand the structure of a rhythm, but it is only when I leave that notation behind that I begin to _really_ learn and feel a rhythm.
-It is hard to explain in words, but taking in a new rhythm can at times be a slightly frustrating process of learning and forgetting as I come at it from different directions.
+It is hard to explain in words, but taking in a new rhythm can at times be a slightly frustrating process of learning and forgetting as I come at it from different directions before beginning to understand it as a whole.

 Konnakol rhythms are fundamentally algorithmic, and this is why it is possible to recite long, complex compositions without notation; the performer generates music based on simple numerical principles applied to a deep, embodied knowledge of rhythm.
 Or as B C Manjunath puts it: